Stockton Car Accident & Personal Injury Lawyer

 Stockton is the most inhabited city in San Joaquin County, California.
 With a population of over 309,000, rush hour in the area is often bursting at the seams as commuters head to work or school via Highway 99, Interstate 5, and State Route 4.
 Millions of vehicles travel these highways every day, and with so much traffic, crashes are inevitable in the city of Stockton, CA. As with any car accident, there is a possibility of traumatic injuries that may require extensive medical treatment and time missed at work.
 When the incident is the result of someone else’s negligence, a bodily injury claim may filed to seek reimbursement of losses resulting from accident-related injuries.

 The Stockton personal injury attorneys of AutoAccident.com are here to answer your questions and provide free, friendly case advice.
-Call our law firm today to get started at (209) 227-1931 or (800) 404-5400.
+Call our law firm today at (209) 227-1931 or (800) 404-5400 to get started.
 We have decades of combined experience handling car accident cases like yours.

 Our legal team understands the devastation and pain a serious injury may bring.
 We are dedicated to helping parties injured in accidents caused by the negligence of others obtain the justice and maximum compensation they deserve.
 At AutoAccident.com, we have handled personal injury cases since 1982.
 Our law firm has the experience necessary in overcoming the various defense tactics insurance companies may use to get out of paying claims.
-Our skilled Stockton personal injury lawyers are prepared to fight for the insurance settlement or jury award our clients deserve and will work tirelessly on their behalf.
-Learn more about how our family can help your family through this difficult time by scheduling a free consultation today.How Many Car Accidents Happen a Year in Stockton, CA?
+Our skilled Stockton personal injury attorneys are prepared to fight for the insurance settlement or jury award our clients deserve and will work tirelessly on their behalf.
+Learn more about how our family can help your family through this difficult time by scheduling a free consultation today.How Common are Car Accidents in Stockton, California?

-The California Office of Traffic Safety (OTS) revealed in a 2019 report that approximately 2,172 injury and fatal accidents occurred in the city of Stockton that year.
-Of these crashes, alcohol was involved in 175 of them and resulted in 497 DUI arrests.
-Speeding was attributed as a factor in 418 of the total traffic collisions in the report.
+The California Office of Traffic Safety (OTS) revealed in a 2020 report that approximately 1,611 injury and fatal accidents occurred in the city of Stockton that year.
+Of these roadway crashes, alcohol was involved in 153 of them and resulted in 443 DUI arrests.
+Speeding was a factor in 300 of the total traffic collisions in the report.

 What are the Minimum Liability Coverage Limits You Must Have in California?